 - Check on your vulnerable loved ones.
 Very young children and adults 65 and older, people with chronic diseases or mental illness, and pregnant women are at the highest risk of heat-related illnesses.
 Touch base with the people in your life who are vulnerable, asking about water intake and measures to stay cool, in order to determine whether they need assistance.
 If you think you, your friend, or a loved one may be suffering from heat-related issues, don’t hesitate to head to urgent care.

 The goal of Total Point Urgent Care is to be a convenient healthcare resource for our community.
 Providing immediate medical care at a fraction of the cost of an emergency room, each neighborhood urgent care walk-in clinic in our network offers warm, efficient, personalized care.
-At our locations in Texas and Arizona, our on-site technology and services include urgent care, primary care, specialty care, routine checkups, flu shots and other vaccinations, COVID-19 testing, and onsite lab and x rays.
+At our locations in Texas, our on-site technology and services include urgent care, primary care, specialty care, routine checkups, flu shots and other vaccinations, COVID-19 testing, and onsite lab and x rays.
 Soon, we’ll even offer virtual visits so that our patients can choose telecare instead of risking a trip to the clinic.
 For convenient medical care, visit one of our locations or contact us through our website.